What We Do

 French language services

 The CRB’s documents and forms are available in both French and English.
 CRB proceedings can be conducted in English, French or in both languages.
 If you request a review in French, a bilingual member will be assigned to your case.
-If you made your request in English but would prefer to continue in French, tell your case coordinator as soon as possible.
+If you made your request in English but would prefer to continue in French, tell your case processing officer as soon as possible.

 The CRB is of seven tribunals that form Social Justice Tribunals Ontario (SJTO).
 SJTO is committed to ensuring that French language services are clearly visible, easily accessible, and publicized and of equivalent quality to services offered in English.
 See the SJTO’s French Language Services Policy for more information.